 Parameter Description -h Displays the help strings. -C Specifies the component that is to be uninstalled.
-More than one component can be uninstalled by using the -c option multiple times. -S Skips the removal of DIBs while eDirectory is uninstalled.
+More than one component can be uninstalled by using the -c option multiple times. -s Skips the removal of DIBs while the eDirectory is uninstalled.
+This option facilitates the removal of the eDirectory packages without interrupting the DIBs.
+The 'nds-install' script must be executed to perform an eDirectory upgrade.
+This option is best suited when the eDirectory packages are required to be replaced for some reason with the same version, usually in the testing scenarios.
+NOTE: The DIBs without the eDirectory binaries cannot be used and are insignificant.